ReTable/ui-kit/CONTRIBUTING.md

 Generates a new React hook package:

 - package will have `use-` prefix;
-- package will be placed to the `hooks` directory.
+- package will be placed to the `hooks` directory;
+- adds run configurations for Intellij Idea.

 #### `scaffold:library`

 Generates a new library package:

 - package will have no additional prefix;
-- package will be placed to the `libraries` directory.
+- package will be placed to the `libraries` directory;
+- adds run configurations for Intellij Idea.

 ### Templates